-In San Francisco, you need more than $1 million to retire based on the median income of near-retirement-age workers
+In Silicon Valley, San Francisco and the nation’s capital, you need more than $1 million to retire based on the median income of near-retirement-age workers

 Things change a bit when we switch to our secondary look at nest-egg needs based on the median annual earnings of near-retirement-age workers.